danieldietrich/journal/_posts/2024-10-23-download-protected-video-streams.md

 image: /assets/img/daniel.webp
 ---

-My passion for improving developer experience led me to show you how to use an AI assistant for generating a Bash script that can download protected video streams.

-I like to keep things simple, and I especially don't want to install a dedicated app for every single task.
-As a developer, I like to have control over my tools and automate repetitive tasks.
-Especially I want to reduce my dependencies and keep my system clean and secure.
+Driven by my passion for enhancing the developer experience, I am here to guide you through using an AI assistant to craft a Bash script capable of downloading protected video streams.
+I favor simplicity and prefer to avoid installing a unique app for every task.
+As a developer, maintaining control over my tools, automating repetitive tasks, and minimizing dependencies to ensure a clean, secure system are my top priorities.

-Here, I want to show you how to use AI (in this case, ClaudeAI) to generate a Bash script that can download videos that are protected by obfuscating the video stream using a m3u8[^1] playlist.
-Such a stream can't be downloaded directly, but you can use a tool like [ffmpeg][ffmpeg][^2].
+In this guide, I will demonstrate how to utilize AI (specifically, ClaudeAI) to create a Bash script that downloads videos protected by obfuscating the video stream through an m3u8[^1] playlist.
+While such streams aren't directly downloadable, they can be accessed using tools like [ffmpeg][ffmpeg][^2].

-It took me approximately 10 minutes to generate and test the video downloader script using AI assistants and apply it to a sample video stream.
-I opened [ClaudeAI][ClaudeAI] and asked the following question:
+With just about 10 minutes spent, I developed and tested a video downloader script using AI assistants, efficiently applying it to a sample video stream.
+I began with [ClaudeAI][ClaudeAI], posing this query:

 <tt>
-Please write a Bash script that downloads a video given a link that points to a m3u8 file.
-The m3u8 file may contain links to video files or parts or even to other m3u8 files that contain similar information.
-The output should be one file that is the result of a video stream.
-Please make use of the ffmpeg library if possible.
+Please write a Bash script that downloads a video given a link pointing to an m3u8 file.
+The m3u8 file may contain links to video files, segments, or nested m3u8 files.
+The output should consolidate into a single video stream file.
+Utilize the ffmpeg library if possible.
 </tt>

-The generated script worked out of the box for a m3u8 file that contained links to video stream parts.
-The script was a bit verbose by printing each stream part to the console, so I asked ClaudeAI to show the progress instead.
-I switched to [ChatGPT][ChatGPT] because my free ClaudeAI credits were used up.
+The generated script ran perfectly for an m3u8 file with links to video stream parts.
+It was quite verbose, printing each stream part to the console, so I asked ClaudeAI to adjust it to show progress instead.
+As my free ClaudeAI credits ran out, I switched to [ChatGPT][ChatGPT].

 <tt>
-I want to change the console/terminal output of the following video stream downloader the way that the progress is shown with a overall percentage number.
-Ideally, the overall content length is known apriori, otherwise a progress indicator should be shown by using a spinning ASCII character in a fixed position.<br>
+Modify the console/terminal output of the following video stream downloader to display progress as a percentage.
+Ideally, the total content length should be known in advance, otherwise, a spinning ASCII progress indicator should be used.<br>
 <br>
 (script omitted)
 </tt>

-The modified script worked as expected, until the second m3u8 file was encountered.
-A proper error message was shown, and I asked ChatGPT to handle this case as well.
+The script functioned as expected until it encountered the second m3u8 file.
+An error message appeared, prompting me to ask ChatGPT to resolve this issue.

 <tt>
-I think getting the overall content length works, the percentage is shown.
-However, I encountered the following error when the next part was loaded, and the script ended:<br>
+The percentage display works, but on loading the next part, this error appears, and the script stops:<br>
 <br>
 line 95: (00 * 3600) + (02 * 60) + 08: value too great for base (error token is "08")
 </tt>

-ChatGPT fixed the issue by prefixing each time component inside the arithmetic evaluation with `10#` to ensure that Bash treats them as base-10 numbers, effectively removing any leading zero interpretation as octal numbers.
+ChatGPT resolved the issue by prefixing each time component with `10#` within the arithmetic evaluation, ensuring Bash treats them as base-10 numbers, mitigating any octal misinterpretation.

-Finally, the script worked as expected and had a nice progress indicator.
-I was able to download video streams and watch them offline without any additional software (except ffmpeg).
-I took the time to refine the script by using [Shellcheck][Shellcheck] and manually adding some enhancements.
-A further improvement could be to obtain the m3u8 file automatically by using another script that extracts the m3u8 file URL from the DOM of a media library URL.
+Finally, the script ran smoothly, complete with a satisfying progress indicator.
+I could download video streams and view them offline without requiring additional software, aside from ffmpeg.
+I took additional time to refine the script using [Shellcheck][Shellcheck] and added some manual improvements.
+A potential enhancement could be to automatically obtain the m3u8 URL using a separate script that extracts it from a media library URL's DOM.

-The complete script `video-downloader.sh` is shown below[^4].
+Below is the complete `video-downloader.sh` script[^4].

-Disclaimer: The script is generated by AI and may contain errors.
-Use it at your own risk.
-The script is intended solely for downloading video streams that are freely available and not protected by copyright.
-Users are responsible for ensuring compliance with applicable copyright laws and must obtain proper authorization or rights before using this code to download any copyrighted material.

 ```bash
 #!/bin/bash